What is DTI?

-When applying for a Mortgage, your debt and your income play a huge factor in qualifying for a mortgage.
+When applying for a Mortgage, your DTI plays a huge factor in qualifying for a mortgage.
 Debt-to-income (DTI) is a ratio which Loan Officers, like myself, look at to determine whether or not you are able to qualify for a mortgage.
 DTI is based on your monthly Debt and monthly Income.

 There are 2 types of DTI: